Welcome to the Mathematics Department

 In addition to the basic equipment for all lessons, students must bring to every Maths lesson:

-- A scientific calculator (we recommend the Casio fx-83GT plus – sold by the school)
+• A CASIO scientific calculator (we recommend the Casio fx-83GT CW or similar)